NatesHonor/MissionchiefBot/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability please create a Github issue or a ticket [here](https://support.natemarcellus.com)
+To report a vulnerability please create a GitHub issue or a ticket [here](https://support.natemarcellus.com)